 Make your own Easter basket

-If you’re going with option two, fill your homemade basket with Easter-themed items such as chocolate eggs and bunnies.
-You could also have a bit of fun and decorate it just how you like it.
+Filling your homemade basket with Easter-themed items such as chocolate eggs and bunnies could be great fun and will allow you to decorate it just how you like it.
 That way, you save money and make your Easter more personal at the same time.

 Buy Easter eggs last minute

-Buying chocolate eggs way in advance of the holiday might help you plan Easter activities better.
-But waiting until the very last minute, even the day before, might mean slashed prices.
-Stores will need to clear stock, so it could be worth a shot.
+Buying chocolate eggs way in advance of the holiday might help you plan Easter activities better – however, waiting until the very last minute, even the day before the Easter weekend, may mean that stores might offer reduced prices as they prepare to clear their stock.

-You don’t have to go out for Easter lunch.
-Instead, stay home or pack a picnic!
-That way you’ll have all your favourite treats, you’ll be around a table or on a blanket with your loved ones in a more intimate setting, and you’ll save money.
-You may even have leftover food.
-(Easter’s lunchtime roast chicken becomes Monday’s chicken-mayo sandwich: it’s perfect!)
+If you’re looking to do something different this Easter, why not pack a picnic?
+By doing so, you’ll have all your favourite treats at hand, you’ll be around a table or on a blanket with your loved ones in a more intimate setting, and you’ll save money.

 However you choose to spend Easter, have fun and drive safely if you’re going away for the long weekend.